jedgroev/SGWebsite/lessons/20180320_Github_Carlos/README.md

 # Additional Resources
 - Coupling Github and RStudio to keep track of the changes of R scripts.[Link](http://r-pkgs.had.co.nz/git.html)
 - The official tutorial for first steps on Github.
 [Link](https://guides.github.com/activities/hello-world/)
+- A nice theme for academic webpages: [Academic pages](https://academicpages.github.io/)
+- Making a website for your laboratory [The Griffith Lab](https://github.com/griffithlab/griffithlab.github.io)

 # Further reading
 - Interview by the creator of Git, Linus Torvald.[Link](http://www.linuxfoundation.org/blog/10-years-of-git-an-interview-with-git-creator-linus-torvalds/)